GUDA: Counterfactual Group-wise Training Data Attribution for Diffusion Models via Unlearning: Experiments

-\textbf{(2) Semantic similarity is insufficient.} CLIPA achieves 66.2\% top-1 agreement, which is reasonable but substantially below \method.
-This gap demonstrates that similarity in embedding space does not fully capture causal training influence, even when classes are visually distinct.
+\textbf{(2) Semantic similarity is insufficient.} CLIPA achieves 66.2\% Top-1 agreement, which is reasonable but substantially below \method.
+This gap demonstrates that similarity in embedding space does not fully capture group-removal counterfactual influence, even when classes are visually distinct.